meg1901/Content-Creation-Tool/README.md

 ### **Title**
 Automated Content Generation Tool
+An AI-powered content generation system that produces structured and creative articles based on user-defined parameters such as keywords, tone, and word count.

 ### **Introduction**
 - The tool automates the creation of structured, coherent, and targeted content using NLP and machine learning.